 Sarcoidosis is a rare multisystem granulomatous disorder of unknown aetiology.

+Sarcoidosis is considered a multi-system disorder that most commonly affects the lungs.
 The aetiology, though poorly understood, is thought to involve immune dysfunction and T-cell overactivity.
-In the UK onset tends to be between the ages of 20 - 40.

-It can have a wide-range of clinical manifestations and is able to affect most of the bodies systems though it most frequently affects the lungs causing a form of interstitial lung disease.
+Sarcoidosis can have a wide range of clinical manifestations and is able to affect most organ systems within the body.
+Nonetheless, sarcoidosis most frequently affects the lungs causing a form of interstitial lung disease.

 Sarcoidosis affects approximately 10-20 people per 100,000 in the UK.